 “If Amazon chooses to locate HQ2 in one of the most competitive regions for tech talent, hiring will be more challenging and it will have a larger negative impact on existing businesses in the region.
 That will be emphasized further if it is also in a region that is a less attractive place for tech workers to relocate since Amazon will need to rely more heavily on hiring local talent.” – Natalia Panowicz, COO of Codility

-Now, it’s in the hands of careful recruiting techniques
+Now, it’s in the hands of careful technical hiring techniques

 The potential consequences and benefits of Amazon’s HQ2 move have been discussed by many.
 The one thing that everyone seems to agree on is that the geographic location will change the availability of recruits over an extended period.

-Online tech recruiting platforms are a great way of measuring the qualifications of potential recruits in new areas.
+Online technical hiring platforms are a great way of measuring the qualifications of potential recruits in new areas.
 These platforms enable hiring teams to test the coding skills of local talent without needing to import tech-savvy hiring managers, speeding up the entire process.
-If you are looking to hire remote workers as a part of your battle against geographical recruiting problems, an online platform to screen candidates makes it much easier.
+If you are looking to hire remote workers as a part of your battle against geographical technical hiring problems, an online platform to screen candidates makes it much easier.

-Codility provides tools to help tech hiring teams find, screen, interview, and hire top developers.
+Codility provides tools to help technical hiring teams find, screen, interview, and hire top developers.
 Contact us today to learn how we can help you speed up the entire technical hiring process at scale.